WizdoL/WizdoL/README.md

 ### 👨‍💻 About Me
 - 🌱 Currently diving into **DevOps, Networking, and Cyber Security**
 - 🛡️ Passionate about **Penetration Testing, Threat Hunting, DevOps, Software Engineering**
-- 🔭 Actively contributing to open-source security-related projects
 - 🎯 Goal: To become a **Cyber Security Engineer / DevSecOps**
 - 📫 Reach me at: **ibrahimwahana05@gmail.com**